adamcamp/fcvcs/content/_index.md

 {{< block "grid-2" >}}
 {{< column >}}

-# Welcome to the Frederick Country Virtual Charter School home page
+# Welcome to the Frederick County Virtual Charter School home page
 This page is currently under construction

 {{< /column >}}